Skip to main content

 DNS changes not saving

-• Remove quotes around the TXT value
+• Remove quotation marks from the TXT value.

-• Contact your DNS provider
+• Contact your DNS provider’s support team if the issue persists.

 FAQ